 Two types of survey lines were conducted.
 Firstly, the gradiometer was towed parallel to the acoustic arrays.
 These lines extended along the entire span of the bridge as far towards the banks as possible and at least 1 km outwards from the fish detection array in San Pablo Bay.
 Transect lines started as close to the bridge/array as possible on each side and were repeated every 100 m away from the bridge/array up to 1 km (Figure 3-2).
-The purpose of these survey tracts was to verify the model of the magnetic fields produced by the cable (see Kavet et al. for details, [22]) and to provide data needed to create a local magnetic field map and a local magnetic field gradient map over the detection range of the fish detecting monitors.
+The purpose of these survey tracts was to verify the model of the magnetic fields produced by the cable (see Kavet et al. for details, [21]) and to provide data needed to create a local magnetic field map and a local magnetic field gradient map over the detection range of the fish detecting monitors.
 Secondly, the gradiometer was towed perpendicular to the bridges out to 1 km on both sides of each bridge.
 At least three of these transects were conducted at each bridge site.
-The purpose of these transects were conducted close to the surface (0 - 3 m below the water surface) and at greater depth in deeper locations
+The purpose of these transects was to measure the magnetic field distortion created by the bridges.
+All survey tracts were conducted close to the surface (0 - 3 m below the water surface) and at greater depth in deeper locations (maximum of 12 m off the channel bottom).
+We conducted tows at these two depths in order to ensure that we sampled both the upper and lower magnetic field profiles in the water channel.